Wells named Manning Award Quarterback of the Week

-HUNTINGTON — Marshall’s football team may have had its game this week postponed, but it still has been a busy one for quarterback Grant Wells.
+HUNTINGTON — Marshall’s football team may have had its game last week postponed, but it still was a busy one for quarterback Grant Wells.

 Wells continues to have accolades pouring in following his 336-yard, five-touchdown performance in last week’s 42-14 win over Middle Tennessee.